 4. After 10-15 minutes, repeat the process.
 Wet your hand with water, grab an edge of the dough, lift and bring it to the centre.
 Repeat several times. *Note: This process makes the dough elastic.

-5. Cover and set aside in a warm place for 30 to 60 minutes or until doubled in size.
+5. Cover and set aside in a warm place for 30 minutes or until doubled in size.

 6. The dough is very soft and sticky.
-Dusting the edges of the dough with Flour, separate the dough from the bowl, and carefully transfer into the loaf tin, that might need to be lightly greased.
-Set aside in a warm place for 1 hour or until doubled.
+Dusting the top and edges of the dough with Flour, separate the dough from the bowl, and carefully transfer into the loaf tin, that might need to be lightly greased.
+Make the dough even thickness and set aside in a warm place for 30 to 40 minutes or until the dough rises to the top of the pan.

 9. *Note: The photo below is the same bread, 3/4 amount of this recipe, but baked in a different way using a cast-iron casserole pot.
 Find the method at ‘Overnight Proofing Plain Flour Rustic Bread’.